-- 5.4 The steps necessary to calculate a benefit reduction for members retiring in normal health before their normal pension age are described below for both the 1995 and 2008 Sections. - 5.5 The pension and lump sum debits should be applied to the main scheme benefits after they have been reduced to allow for early retirement3.
+- 5.4 The steps necessary to calculate a benefit reduction for members retiring in normal health before their normal pension age are described below. - 5.5 The pension and lump sum debits should be applied to the main scheme benefits after they have been reduced to allow for early retirement2.
 However, the debits should be applied to the main scheme benefits before any member options have been exercised, e.g. commutation.